CleverCloud/documentation/content/doc/addons/matomo.md

  - Manage it: https://console.clever-cloud.com/addon_xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

-/!\ The addon-matomo provider is in beta testing phase Learn more about Matomo on Clever Cloud: https://developers.clever-cloud.com/doc/addons/matomo/
+/!\ The addon-matomo provider is in beta testing phase
 ```

 Refer to the [Clever Tools documentation](https://github.com/CleverCloud/clever-tools/blob/master/docs/addons-backups.md) for more details on add-on management.